 Senior executive service members can be appointed, like Phil Mudd, for instance.

-Have you ever seen that wacko on CNN?
+You ever seen that wacko on CNN?

-Not a 30-year person, they took a 10-year person, put them in the White House, and then magically was appointed as a deputy director in the FBI in the counterterrorism division.
+They took a 10-year person, put them in the White House, and then magically was appointed as a deputy director in the FBI in the counterterrorism division.

-Not an operator, not somebody that tells you how these people think, doesn't know uh and never participated in an operation, yet he was put over as a deputy director.
+Not an operator, not somebody that tells you how these people think, doesn't know and never participated in an operation, yet he was put over as a deputy director.

 That's the way these SESers work.

-Once they make a political maneuver or they show somebody that they're loyal and that they'll scratch the back, boom, they get put over there, and that's that's the way that works.
+Once they make a political maneuver or they show somebody that they're loyal and that they'll scratch the back, boom, they get put over there, and that's the way that works.

 That's what happens.